 \subsection{Counter Verification Using Smaller Counter}

 To obtain a yardstick of length $\mathcal{C}(k, n)$ for $k > 1$, we use the same counter structure in \Cref{fig:countStruct} but set the length (number of bits) of the $a$-counter to be $\mathcal{C}(k-1, n)$.
-To verify the correctness of this counter we then use a smaller yardstick of length $\mathcal{C}(k-1, n)$.
+To verify the correctness of the counter, we then use a smaller yardstick of length $\mathcal{C}(k-1, n)$.
 The final formula has the form

-and asserts that every winning strategy for $\veri$ constructing path $\pi_i$ encodes a counter of length $\mathcal{C}(i, n)$ and use the counter on $\pi_{i-1}$ (which we can inductively assume to be correct) to ensure its correctness (The construction in \Cref{sec:counterConst1} gives the induction start in the case $k = 1$).
-To verify the correctness of the counter on $\pi_i$ (for $i > 1$) we make use of te two modes available to \refu{} in $\calG_\mathit{counter}$ (see \Cref{fig:gameStructure}).
+We assert that every winning strategy for $\veri$ constructing path $\pi_i$ encodes a counter of length $\mathcal{C}(i, n)$ and use the counter on $\pi_{i-1}$ (which we can inductively assume to be correct) to ensure its correctness.
+The construction in \Cref{sec:counterConst1} gives the base case for $k = 1$.
+To verify the correctness of the counter on $\pi_i$ (for $i > 1$), we make use of the two modes available to \refu{} in $\calG_\mathit{counter}$ (see \Cref{fig:gameStructure}).
 By moving to state $s_1$, \refu{} can start the counter at any time (we will use this to verify that the placement of $\bullet$ and the $a$-counter is correct).
-By moving to $s_2$, \refu{} can set the $\mathit{errorStart}$ proposition at any time, after which the verifier can postpone the start of the counter.
+By moving to $s_2$, \refu{} can set the $\mathit{errorStart}$ proposition at any time, after which \veri{} can postpone the start of the counter.
 We use this to verify the correctness of the $b$-counter.
-For $i > 1$, define formula $\mathit{correct}_i$ as follows: \begingroup \allowdisplaybreaks